Air Force opens the season Jan. 30 against Notre Dame

 Air Force vs. #4 North Carolina (photos by Doug Dreyer)

-Eric Seremet is in his seventh season as the head coach for the Air Force lacrosse program.
+Eric Seremet is in his eighth season as the head coach for the Air Force lacrosse program.
 Following the retirement of the legendary Fred Acee in 2008, Seremet, a seven-year assistant for the Falcons, took over the reins as the interim head coach during the 2009 campaign.

 In 2011, Seremet helped lead a young Air Force squad to a 6-7 overall record, which included a win over 17th-ranked Loyola.
 After a slow start, the Falcons won five of their last six games to reach six victories for just the third time in 14 seasons and the second time in the last three years.
 With a 3-3 ledger in the ECAC, Air Force tied for third place in the seven-team league.